johnwheeler/flask-ask/docs/index.rst

     session.attributes['city'] = "San Francisco"

-When the response is rendered, the session attributes are automatically copied its ``sessionAttributes``.
+When the response is rendered, the session attributes are automatically copied into its ``sessionAttributes``.
 The renderer looks for an ``attribute_encoder`` attribute on the session.
 The ``attribute_encoder`` can either be and instance of ``json.JSONEncoder`` or a function.
 Here's an example of a function::